MicrosoftDocs/bi-shared-docs/docs/analysis-services/deployment/deploy-model-solutions-with-the-deployment-utility.md

 ---
-title: "Deploy model solutions with the Deployment Utility | Microsoft Docs"
+title: "Deploy model solutionsby usiong the Deployment Utility | Microsoft Docs"
-description: Learn how to deploy model solutions by using the Deployment utility from the command prompt in SQL Server Analysis Services. ms.date: 02/20/2020 ms.prod: sql ms.technology: analysis-services ms.topic: conceptual
+description: Learn how to deploy model solutions by using the Deployment utility from the command prompt in SQL Server Analysis Services. ms.date: 02/07/2022 ms.prod: sql ms.technology: analysis-services ms.topic: conceptual